-Figure 0-5: Contemporary Ceiling Layout
+Figure 4-5: Ceiling Vent Cover with Foam Filter

 The air conditioning system is the major consumption device of electrical power in the motorhome.
-When this system is being used in an RV park, cumulative use of these air-conditioning systems by the resident vehicles can create a bigger demand for electrical power than is actually available.
+When this system is being used in an RV park, cumulative use of these air-conditioning systems by the resident vehicles can create a bigger demand for electrical power than is available.
 Accordingly, at times, a "brown-out" condition might arise.
 This is when the AC voltage normally available drops to a lesser value (e.g., 10-20% below normal or more).